 Another home in the village of Appomattox Court House.

 Unknown Confederate soldiers and one unknown Federal solider were laid to rest in this cemetery created after the war.
 Separate in life but together in death.

 Raine family cemetery which predated the Battle of Appomattox Court House

-The NPS website has set up 360 degree virtual tour images of the central portions of the park for those visitors that cannot come out in person during the pandemic.
+The NPS website has set up 360 degree virtual tour images of the central portions of the park for those visitors that cannot come out in person.
 Sites you can virtually visit include:

 - Confederate Cemetery